 - College Board AP Subject tests: score of 3 out of 5 in the following --

-- Writing (English Language and Composition) OR Reading (Macroeconomics, Microeconomics, Psychology, United States History, World History, United States Government and Politics, or Comparative Government and Politics)
+- - Writing (English Language and Composition) OR Reading (Macro/Microeconomics, Psychology, U.S. History, World History, U.S. Government and Politics, or Comparative Government and Politics)

 - Meet the Science requirement by passing one of the following AP examinations with a score of 3 or higher: Biology, Chemistry, Physics or Environmental Science.
 This Science requirement is effective for students graduating in 2015 and beyond.*